Gibimishkaadimin Reconciliation Project

 If you're looking for a place to worship where ideas matter, and are put into action, this may be the place for you.
+We are an open, affirming congregation of compassionate people.
 We try to balance exploring the meaning of our faith in these changing times with helping others as Christ calls us to - here, and in the world around us.

 Our commitment to seek justice takes many forms.
 We have people helping grandmothers in Africa who are raising children orphaned by HIV.
 We have an active refugee outreach program, where we help refugees settle into life in Canada, and provide financial assistance for getting the paperwork done.